 Kings Academy College Park believes that every child should have high standards of language and literacy.
 Our aim is to develop children’s love of reading, writing and discussion of new language.
 Our curriculum aims to provide widespread opportunities to read for pleasure and for information, giving them the ability to express themselves as critical and creative thinkers in the wider world.
 We have high expectations of the children’s speaking and listening skills, focusing on improving language acquisition and developing the use of appropriate vocabulary across the whole curriculum.
 This in turn enables pupils to become fluent, independent readers and creative writers, something we consider to be essential life skills.

 Children in the Early Years will follow Development Matters working towards Early Learning Goals, which they are assessed against at the end of the Reception year.
 The relevant guidance and curriculum are used to support the teaching and planning of all activities, ensuring the recommended amount of child-led play or exploration.
-Daily Independent Learning Time (ILT) sessions incorporate a variety of English and phonic-based tasks.
+Independent Learning Time (ILT) sessions incorporate a variety of English and phonic-based learning.

 In KS1 & KS2, English is taught following the National Curriculum framework 2014, offering opportunities for the reading and writing of fiction, non-fiction and poetry.
 Cross-curricular links are made between English, reading and our termly topics, enabling children to draw on a wide range of knowledge when writing.
 This allows children to use their wider subject knowledge for differentiated outcomes.
 Assessment for learning is continuous and progress recorded at regular intervals, using teacher assessment for writing and standardised reading assessments.